 Are there any country limitations for the Frisbii payment gateway? #

-If you have questions, then the best thing to do is to reach out to one of our experts in sales to make sure that you find the right solution.
-Depending on your country or business, there could be special limitations in regard to which products are you allowed to sell.
+If you have questions, the best thing to do is to reach out to one of our experts in sales to make sure that you find the right solution.
+Depending on your country or business, there could be special limitations in regard to which products are you allowed to sell and we’re always happy to help you with the right setup.

 So just reach out, we’re happy to help.